WhiteAngel999/WhiteAngel999.github.io/README.md

 Welcome to my website!
 This project is built using **HTML, CSS, and JavaScript**.

 ## Features
-- 🎨 Custom styling
-- 🚀 Responsive design
+- Workign on a design for a streamer
-- 🖥️ Interactive elements

 ## How to View the Site
 1. Open `index.html` in a browser.